 These adorable dogs are fairly adaptable and can thrive in smaller homes with active urban dwellers, though they’re best suited to larger homes or families.
 If you want a protective dog who will test your boundaries every once in a while, alert you to any dangers, and love you unconditionally, then the Akita Pit may be the right dog for you!

-See below for all Akita Pit facts and mixed dog breed characteristics!
+See below for all mixed dog breed traits and facts about Akita Pits!

 Akita Pit Mixed Dog Breed Picture